.PPTM File Extension

 Macros in PowerPoint function similarly to scripts allowing you to automate repetitive tasks such as formatting a slide, adding text, or creating new slide themes.
 You can create and edit macros using Visual Basic for Applications (VBA) by clicking Macros in the View tab in the ribbon.

-How do I open a PPTM file?
+How to open a PPTM file

 You can open, edit, save, and convert PPTM files with Microsoft PowerPoint in Windows and macOS.
 PowerPoint is the best choice for opening PPTM files because the software fully supports the macros embedded in the slides and the formatting of the slides, which includes the placement of text and images.